 What does an IR team do?

 The overall goal of an incident response team should be to detect and respond to security incidents in order to minimize their impact on the business.
 Such teams are often referred to as a computer security incident response team (CSIRT) or a computer emergency response (or readiness) team (CERT).
-A larger group of incident response professionals are often pulled together into a security operations center (SOC), whose scope is broader than incident response.
+A larger group of IR professionals are often pulled together into a security operations center (SOC), whose scope is broader than incident response.
 The name of your IR team is largely irrelevant because its goals are the same.

 Whatever the name, the IR team should be working to support its role in the overall incident response plan, which itself should complement the goals of your information security program and overall business.
 Team goals might include working on response times and impact minimization, conducting periodic meetings and performing tabletop exercises.
 In order for these goals to work, they need to be very specific, written in the present tense and include steps that must be accomplished along with deadlines to help with accountability.
 The following are examples of IR team goals that might be developed by the team itself or an overarching security committee: